WilkoV/design-stats/README.md

 Test connections to the database and 3d printing sites

 Arguments:
-  connectionType             Type of connection to test (choices: "thingiverse-api", "cults3d", "printable", "all", default: "all")
+  connectionType             Type of connection to test (choices: "thingiverse-api-details", "thingiverse-api-list", "cults3d-details", "printable-details", "all", default: "all")

 Options:
   -c, --config <configFile>  config file path (default: "config/.env")